ibm-cloud-docs/vpc/vpn-ts-s2s-cannot-access-classic-vsi.md

 {: troubleshoot}
 {: support}

-After adding Transit Gateway connections to interconnect VPC and classic, and [enabling route advertisement to Transit Gateway](/docs/vpc?topic=vpc-advertise-routes-s2s), I still cannot access my virtual server instances on classic through its private IP address even though the site-to-site VPN connection is up and running.
+Transit Gateway connections were added to interconnect VPC and classic, and [route advertisement to Transit Gateway](/docs/vpc?topic=vpc-advertise-routes-s2s) was enabled.
+Even though the site-to-site VPN connection is up and running.
+I still cannot access my virtual server instances on classic through its private IP address.
 {: tsSymptoms}

 By default, your classic virtual server instance is configured to route through the public interface and doesn't know how to route traffic to the private network on-premises or remote.